 Let’s face it, Sydney is a great city when the sun is shining, but what to in Sydney when it rains is another matter.
 When it rains it completely buckets down, the roads flood within minutes, and as I write this post as it’s pouring outside.

-Although Sydney is amazing for its outdoors, it can be difficult come up with some decent ideas to have a great weekend when the weather isn’t performing.
-Here’s a blog that will also help you when looking for things to do in Sydney regardless of the weather.
+Although Sydney is amazing for its outdoors, it can be difficult come up with things to do on a rainy day in Sydney.
+Let us help you make the most out of Sydney weather conditions, regardless of the forecast.

 Bath Houses recommend you start with their famous baths, which at 39C will relax you in no time.
 For $31 for 30 minutes, this is a good way to start the weekend.
 They also offer loads of other treatments including massages and tarot reading and with their three locations, you should be able to get to one of them quite easily.